The origin of rainbow

 A miraculous experience

-I think it was twelve years ago when a rainbow started to be a tangible sign of hope and God's faithfulness in my life as I went through challenging and stormy seasons.
+It was twelve years ago when a rainbow started to be a tangible sign of hope and God's faithfulness in my life as I went through challenging and stormy seasons.
 In those days, I would pray and ask God for a sign to keep on going, and a few times He gave me a rainbow in the sky.

 Shortly after, in a matter of days, my mother was in the ICU, on the brink of death.
-Doctors told us it was an impossible case, her lung was completely infected.
+Doctors told us it was an impossible case, her lungs were completely infected.
 All I heard around me was voices of fear and despair.
 But then I was reminded of the rainbow God gave me just a few days ago and I chose to hold on to His promise of hope, to His promise that said everything would be alright.

 This mug is especially for you who are hoping in God for a miracle.
 As His testimony of a faithful God is imparted to you, be reminded on why you can choose joy.
 You can choose joy because your hope in Jesus will not be put to shame.
 Jesus had won and every promise of God is yes and amen in Christ.
 He is now seated at the Father's right hand (speaks of authority) and He is above all principalities, power, dominion, and above every name that can be named whether on earth or in the heavenly - and He is for you.
-All of Heaven is for you because you are a covenant child in Christ.
+All of Heaven is for you because you are a covenant child of God in Christ.

 And we know that all things work together for good to them that love God, to them who are the called according to his purpose.